Last updated: January 4, 2026

 Paul Stinson

-At Cedar Creek on October 19, 1864, Wooley suffered a head wound from a cannon shell fragment.
-US soldiers captured Wooley, who was left for dead on the battlefield.
-He got treatment in a field hospital, then sent to Point Lookout, Maryland, as a prisoner of war.
-During his recovery, doctors put a steel plate in Wooley’s head.
-He signed the Oath of Allegiance to the United States on June 21, 1865, and went back to Louisiana.
+Returning to the army, Wooley fought in the Shenandoah Valley again.
+He participated in the battles of Third Winchester, Fisher’s Hill, and Cedar Creek.
+At Cedar Creek (October 19, 1864) Wooley suffered a head wound from a cannon shell fragment.
+US soldiers captured Wooley, treated him in a field hospital, and sent him as a prisoner of war to Point Lookout, Maryland.
+During his recovery, surgeons placed a steel plate in Wooley’s head.
+He signed the Oath of Allegiance to the United States on June 21, 1865, and returned to Louisiana.
+Wooley and his family moved to Texas where he worked as a farmer and raised seven children.
+Despite a domestic setting, his several wounds were a constant reminder of wartime experiences.